-Rooted in our Catholic values and committed to academic excellence, St. John the Baptist Catholic School is dedicated to forming the whole child - mind, heart and soul.
+Rooted in our Catholic values and committed to academic excellence, St. John the Baptist Catholic School is dedicated to forming the whole child - mind, heart, and soul.

-The policies stated in this handbook are meant to be guidelines, and are not meant to be all inclusive, and are subject to review and change.
-Non-enforcement of any of the rules or regulations does not serve as a waiver of future enforcement.
-This handbook does not create any restriction upon St. John the Baptist School's right to institute any course of disciplinary action that, in St. John the Baptist School's sole discretion, it believes is necessary and consistent with its Catholic educational mission.
-The final judgment regarding the interpretation, implementation, and enforcement of these stated policies is left to the administrators of the school.
-These policies give us all a framework in which we can operate to promote a safe, just, and productive environment for the students at St. John the Baptist School.
-By our adherence to these policies, the goal of spiritual, academic, and social growth can be realized by all our students.
+The policies stated in this handbook are meant to be guidelines, are not meant to be all inclusive, and are subject to change.
+Non-enforcement of any rules or regulations does not serve as a waiver of future enforcement.
+This handbook does not create any restriction upon St. John the Baptist School's right to institute any course of disciplinary action that, in St., John the Baptist School's sole discretion, it believes necessary and consistent with its Catholic educational mission.
+The final judgement regarding the interpretation, implementation, and enforcement of these stated policies is left to the administrators of the school.
+These policies provide a framework in which we can operate to promote a safe, just, and productive environment for the students of St. John the Baptist School.
+By our adherence to these policies, the goals of spiritual, academic, and social growth can be realized by all our students.